What Do Chiropractors Do | What Does a Chiropractic Adjustment Do

 Your body is made up of bones, muscles, nerves, and other living materials.
 All of this matter works together to create a functioning being.
 When one of the aspects of your body is malfunctioning or isn’t working at the rate it’s supposed to, the rest of your body will suffer as well.
 Many people suffer from things like joint pains, back pain, headaches, and more.
 Sometimes, these ailments take over your life and make doing simple daily tasks more difficult than ever.
 Many people will seek a chiropractic adjustment to treat ailments like this.

 A chiropractic adjustment is essentially when a chiropractor, like Fort Lauderdale Chiropractor Dr. Ranieri, will skillfully apply sudden force or pressure on points of your body.
 This force will align points of your spine and will also alleviate pressure in certain zones as well.
 This controlled sudden force is usually applied to a spinal joint, as your spinal column affects many aspects of your body.
 During the adjustment, your chiropractor may use their hands or a small instrument.
 A chiropractic adjustment is always outside the body and should never become internal or break the skin.
 A chiropractic adjustment helps improve a variety of issues, all by the use of sudden force and trained movements.
+Read about our 4 Signs You Need a Chiropractic Adjustment.

 What Do Adjustments Treat?